unrealwork/atsd-use-cases/research/us-mortality/README.md

 As reported by the [Center for Disease Control and Prevention (CDC)](http://www.cdc.gov/nchs/data/databriefs/db88.htm#x2013;2010%3C/a%3E>), the crude death rate in the United States fell from
 10.9 to 7.9 deaths per 1,000 people from 1935 to 2010, translating to a **27% decrease**.
 Mortality rates, however, are vastly different across different U.S. cities and age groups.
 In this article we will analyze a data.gov dataset looking at [death statistics for 122 U.S. cities](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system).
-This article will focus on Axibase Time Series Database (ATSD) [SQL query language capabilities](https://axibase.com/docs/atsd/sql/), which we will use to search for specific information contained in this dataset.
+This article will focus on ATSD [SQL query language capabilities](https://axibase.com/docs/atsd/sql/), which we will use to search for specific information contained in this dataset.

 ## Death Statistics for 122 U.S. Cities